Giant gourami: Tank specifications

 The giant gourami is also popular in aquaria.
 Tanks commonly have dark bottoms, with densely planted edges, and room left in the center of the tank for them to swim.
 They prefer the company of other fish of similar sizes and temperament.
-They are easy to keep at three months old at around 7.5 cm or 3 in long.
+They are easy to keep at three months old at around 7.5 cm (3 in long).
 At this age, they have a pronounced beak.
 They can grow rapidly given sufficient food and space to move.
-Even under less than ideal conditions, gourami can grow from 7.5 cm to 50 cm in four years.
+Even under less than ideal conditions, gourami can grow from 7.5 cm (3 in) to 50 cm (19 in) four years.
 At this age, in addition to the rounded face, a mature giant gourami will have begun to develop the hump just above its eyes.
 Taiwanese and Malaysians admired fish with protruding heads, known as 'kaloi' or 'warships', found in the western part of the nation.
 The slightly protruding forehead and long tail of these fish were prized in Taiwanese society as bringing luck in geomancy.

 A gourami in a community tank will snap and charge any other fish which are small enough for it to bully.
 Like most aquarium dwellers, giant gourami can be quickly raised with larger, more passive fish.
 However, if other fish are added to a tank, either large or small, they might be killed within a short period.

 Diet

+In the wild, the giant gourami is omnivorous, feeding on fish, frogs, earthworms, and sometimes dead animals, as well as some aquatic weeds.
 Gourami tend towards herbivory, preferring algae-based foods, but will eat meaty foods.
 An algae-based flake food, along with freeze-dried bloodworms, tubifex, and brine shrimp, provides these fish with the proper nutrition while young.
 Once of significant size, they can be fed legumes, partially or fully cooked fibrous or starchy vegetables, or fruits.

 Breeding

 The giant gourami is an egg layer and builds a nest from plant fibers.
 Both male and female gourami participates at building nests, though the male appears to play a more prominent role.
 The male and female are distinguished by the dorsal fins and body color.
 The dorsal fin on the male ends in a point, and the body is darker changing to nearly black during spawning.
 After building nest the eggs will be laid before next 24 hours.
 When breeding, the water in the tank should be decreased to about 20 cm (8 in) deep and the temperature should be 28 °C (82 °F).
-After spawning, the female should be removed to a separate tank as the male will jealously guard the eggs, in a captive environment, sometimes becoming aggressive towards the female.
+After spawning, the female is removed to a separate tank as the male will jealously guard the eggs, in a captive environment, sometimes becoming aggressive towards the female.
 The eggs hatch in 24 hours.

 They must be kept in a dark aquarium.